blckbearx/pops-smb-config/README.md

 In order to use this software, you already need to have a working installation of the [POPStarter SMB files](https://bitbucket.org/ShaolinAssassin/popstarter-documentation-stuff/wiki/smb-mode) with some requirements:
 - The file SMBCONFIG.DAT should have the IP address with it's port.

 - The file SMBCONFIG.DAT should have 3 lines, first one for IP and share name, and the other two for user and password (the last two can be empty, but should be there).

+- The file IPCONFIG.DAT should be present, even if the tutorial says it's optional, in order to edit it (duh).

 SMBCONFIG.DAT example:
 ```